 Common names: Red or White mahogany, East African Mahogany, Nyasaland mahogany.

 Family: Meliaceae (Mahogany family).
 This family of shrubs and small trees has 50+ genera and 570+ species.
 In southern Africa, there are about 6 genera and 11 species including Ekebergia, Nymania, Khaya and Trichilia.
 Perhaps the best-known local alien tree in this family is the seringa (Melia azedarach).
 This tree is now considered invasive in the RSA.
 Most trees are evergreen and Leaves are large, simple or compound, lack stipules and are usually alternate.
 They occur in a large cluster or on short shoots.
 The bisexual or unisexual Flowers are regular, axillary and solitary.
 The Calyx has 4-5 sepals, which are free to near the base.
 The 4 Petals are imbricate (having regularly arranged, overlapping edges).
 The 5 to many Stamens are free except at the base and the Anthers are attached in the middle.
 The superior Ovary has a simple Style, which ends in a disc-like, head-like or lobed Stigma.
 The Fruit is a capsule or a drupe and may be winged or have a pulpy covering.

 Name derivation: Khaya.
 Info attached to the tree in Kirstenbosch NBG includes “It is said that the first visiting botanist who saw the tree growing in in a forest somewhere in Africa asked the guide what the tree was called.
 The guide said “khaya” which in his language meant, “I don’t know”.
 The botanist, not knowing any better, diligently wrote down the name and the genus was named accordingly.” anthotheca – Flower capsule.
 Not indigenous in the RSA.

 Conservation Status: In the IUCN Red List, it is listed as Vulnerable.

-This impressive Tree is large and the trunk may become buttressed with age and in some cases reaches 60+m high with a diameter of up to 4,5m.
+This is a large, impressive Tree and may, in some cases, reach 60+m high.
+The trunk may be up to 4,5m and may become buttressed with age.
 The much-branched crown may be elongated or rounded.
 Branching occurs high up the trunk.
 New growth is red.
-Bark is grey to brown and tends to flake.
+The grey to brown Bark tends to flake.